timzifer/quarc/drivers/modbus/README.md

-# quarc_driver_modbus
+# QUARC Modbus driver

 A Modbus/TCP driver for the [Quarc](https://quarc.dev) industrial automation runtime.
 The package ships factories for reader and writer groups, configuration helpers, and a default Quarc module overlay so that Modbus-specific options can be described directly in CUE or JSON-based deployment manifests.
+The driver now lives inside the primary `github.com/timzifer/quarc` module and is available without pulling in an auxiliary repository.

 ## Features